The Provincial Growth Fund (PGF) invested in projects across key sectors to support growth in the regions and attract business and private investment.

 - added value to the tourism and visitor economy

-- enhanced productivity of tourism businesses, drove innovation and supported professional tourism career development
+- enhanced the productivity of tourism businesses, drove innovation and supported professional tourism career development

-- improved the sustainability of the industry or assisted the industry’s transition to a low-emission footprint
+- improved the industry’s sustainability and helped it transition to a low-emission footprint

 - developed Māori cultural assets.

-Proposals ranged from the construction of artistic, historical and cultural installations to centres catering for increased domestic and international travellers.
+Proposals ranged from building artistic, historical and cultural installations to centres catering for increased domestic and international travellers.